vahid8/Training_data_preperation/README.md

 # Training_data_preperation
-All handy scripts related to training data preperation and labeling Deciption of functions:
+All handy scripts related to training data preperation and labeling.\n Deciption of functions:
 1. prepare_data_for_training.py: The purpose of this script is to split images and already detected boxes into smaller pieces ready for training with yolo
 ```More description: